How to visit the Amazon rainforest in Brazil: A complete guide

 If you’re interested in seeing more of Brazil (which I hope you are since there are countless amazing places to explore!), check out my post on 3 Brazil itinerary options to find inspiration for planning out the rest of your trip.

-a couple sitting on a dock surrounded by giant water lilies, one of the best places to visit in the Amazon rainforest in Brazil
+Me and my boyfriend sitting on a dock surrounded by giant water lilies, one of the best places to visit in the Amazon rainforest in Brazil

 Giant water lilies